At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

-Every year, around 1.5 million Australians visit their GP complaining of fatigue.
+“Did you know?
+Every year around 1.5 million Aussies visit their GP complaining of fatigue.”

 What causes fatigue?

-How can I tell if I’m fatigued or just tired?
+How can you tell if you’re fatigued or just tired?

 If you’re getting enough sleep, you exercise regularly and you enjoy a varied diet but you’re still experiencing symptoms of fatigue, it’s time to see your doctor.
 Fatigue accompanied by weight loss, pain, loss of appetite or heavier than normal periods can all be signs you should consult a health professional.